FunnelbackPtyLtd/funnelback-shared/publicui-web/README.txt

   * Impersonation using Basic method won't allow network access until the logon type is changed from LOGON_TYPE_NETWORK to LOGON_TYPE_NETWORK_CLEARTEXT
   * Test impersonation with delegation (Kerberos)

-* Look at Funnelback::SearchInterface::pre_search() to replement logic as an Interceptor ?

 * Remove test shorcuts
   * /_/* request mapping on SearchController